chacal/ha_mount_kelvin_integration/README.md

 1. Add the following snippet to the Home Assistant's `configuration.yaml`
 ```
-    light:
-      - platform: mount_kelvin
+    mount_kelvin:
       api_key: <mount-kelvin-api-key>
 ```
 1. Restart Home Assistant

-Once started the integration queries Mount Kelvin API for all light devices and adds them as light entities to Home Assistant.
+Once started the integration queries Mount Kelvin API for all light devices and scenes.
+All those are added as entities to Home Assistant.
 Support for both dimmable and on/off lights has been implemented.